 Stir in the rest of the ingredients.

-Pour into a mold and refrigerate for 3-4 hours or until firm.
+Pour into an oiled mold and refrigerate for 3-4 hours or until firm.

 Unmold and serve with crackers.